Julian22222/PRACTICE/Next_and_NestJS/README.md

 }

-const fetchData = async()=>{  //async request to the server const response = await fetch('https://api.example.com/products') //will keep the post in cache const data = await response.json() return data
+const fetchData = async()=>{  //async request to the server const response = await fetch('https://api.example.com/products') //will keep the post in cache, by default is --> cache: 'force-cache' const data = await response.json() return data
 }